Ten Ideas on How to Keep Christ in Christmas

 Christmas lights have different meanings in different cultures, but light for the Christian symbolizes Jesus, the light of the world.
 Consequently, whether they are on the rooftop or on the garden rail, in whatever form as candles or electric bulbs, point to them as reminders that believers are commissioned to be Christ’s light to the neighborhood, during and after the season.

-(8) Explain the Circular shape of the Christmas Wreath
+(8) Explain the Circular Christmas Wreath

 The Christmas wreath, by its circular shape symbolizes the eternal nature of Christ and also His endless love.
 You’re sure to receive compliments on your display of friendly welcome to neighbors and friends.
 Add a small personal touch in the form of a small label with a Christ-centered message like, “Jesus, the reason for the season,” or The Savior is born,” or even candy canes which give you an opportunity to make a short, sweet statement of faith.